kumahq/kuma/docs/madr/decisions/010-timeout-policy.md

 Ad 2.
 Simpler config and you can still achieve the same result as previously by configuring it for `MeshSubset|MeshService|MeshServiceSubset`

 #### Connection and stream timeout
-I understand that `max connection timeout` and `max stream timeout ` are basically doing the same thing, since every connection event in HTTP 1 are treated as streams in Envoy according to the docs.
+I understand that `max connection timeout` and `max stream duration` are basically doing the same thing, since every connection event in HTTP 1 are treated as streams in Envoy according to the docs.

 #### Route timeouts